A white towel stained with brown wax

 Wash

-Wash on the usual cycle, on the hottest wash temperature indicated.
+Wash on the usual cycle, on the hottest wash temperature that is safe for the garment.
 Always check the instructions on the garment’s care label.

 Recommended Articles: